 Henna coloring is one of the most popular coloring capillary techniques.
 But is it possible to do a chemical coloring after henna?

-Indeed, people who try this natural coloring for the first time often wonder whether it is possible to switch back to the chemical coloring .
+People who try this natural coloring often wonder if they can go back to the chemical coloring .

 What is coloring and what is henna dyeing?

-Before I give you the answer to the question, it is important to know what henna is.
+Before giving you the answer to this question, it is important to know what henna is. henna.

-The natural henna powder, from color red, allows a coloring auburn or copper colour, with a very natural finish.
+La natural henna powderfrom color red, for an auburn or coppery coloring , with a very natural finish.

-A vegetable dye is a mixture of several dyeing and ayurvedic plant powders (indigo, turmeric, chamomile, etc.).
+A vegetable dye is a mixture of several powders of tinctorial plants and plants ayurvedic plants (indigo, turmeric, chamomile, etc.).

 It may or may not contain henna.